ItsAUniqueName/cities/README.md

 ```

 ##### Start PostgreSQL.
-Here we will use the docker image forr this.
+Here we will use the docker image for this.
 ```sh
 docker build -t my-postgres-image . docker run -d -p 5432:5432 --name my-postgres-container my-postgres-image